- About Us

 Jay and Betty Van Andel found Van Andel Institute.

 Dr. Luis Tomatis appointed first President of Van Andel Institute.

 Dr. Gordon Van Wylen appointed first Director of Van Andel Education Institute.

-VAEI hosts first Van Andel Educators Institute, a national symposium for school principles and superintendents.
+VAEI hosts first Van Andel Educators Institute, a national symposium for school principals and superintendents.

 Groundbreaking ceremony for VAI’s facilities in downtown Grand Rapids, Michigan.

 Respected cancer scientists and National Cancer Institute Administrator George Vande Woude, joins as Research Director of Van Andel Research Institute.
 Research begins in temporary laboratory space at Butterworth Hospital in Grand Rapids.